 Why we run out of IPv4

-There a lot of different companies which need a lot of IPv4 and IPv6 addresses :
+There a lot of different companies which need to buy a lot of IPv4 and IPv6 addresses :

 LIR and RIR